 Methods of Feminized Seed Production

 We are all curious as to how seeds are genetically enhanced to produce only the feminized ones.
 But nonetheless, there are multiple methods that you could employ in order to do this.
-Two of the known methods are done through the use of the Gibberellic Acid and the Colloidal Silver.
+Two of the known methods are done through the use of the Colloidal Silver VS Gibberellic Acid.
 In this part of the article, we’ll get to know these two methods and find out more.

 The Gibberellic Acid (C19H22O6)

 Also called Gibberellin A3, GA, and GA3, this is a naturally occurring hormone in some plants and fungi.
 It was discovered in Japan during 1926 in research conducted through a rice plant pathogen.
 This compound was found as a metabolic by-product during its study.
 After then, the GA was identified as one of the major culprits on height increase and cell elongation in plants.
 It’s an important compound on stimulating mitotic division and seed germination as well.
 Later on, it was found that it should be kept at low concentrations about 0.01 mg/L to 10 mg/L to take into effect with plants.